-Hide and seek.
 Finally, never discount this old-school game that’ll get tykes scurrying.
 Count to about 10 for the littler ones, Butler-Hall advises.
 “They don’t mind if you cheat,” she laughs, and “they usually pick the same hiding space inside.”

 In moderation, you can even harness books, TV, the web and music to get active.
 Here are a few ideas.

-Picture books.
 Pick anything – from Five Little Monkeys Jumping on the Bed to The Snowy Day by Erza Jack Keats – and add movement to it.
 For example, kids can “roll over, roll over” or make footprints in the snow.

 Search “gross motor skills” for “children,” “preschoolers” or “babies.”
 You’ll find anything from “ABC workouts” to stretching songs for little ones – even motions mimicking animals like elephants or frogs.
 Just be sure to check it out for yourself, first, to weed out anything off-topic!

 Type “Kidz Bop” into Pandora.com for free, get-moving tunes from the kiddy compilation series.
 Greg & Steve is another popular music band for young kids; one of their new toe-tapping album is called Bounce & Boogie.

-This post was originally published in 2014 and has been updated for 2016.
+This post was originally published in 2014 and is updated regularly.